 Business Income Coverage

-Business income (or business interruption) coverage pays lost profits when covered damage forces you to close temporarily.
+Business income coverage, also called business interruption coverage, helps replace lost income when covered damage forces you to close temporarily.
 This coverage is crucial for Texas businesses.

 What business income covers: